coldbox-modules/LaunchDarklySDK/README.md

 Here's a list of the currently-support config items.
 These can go in your `/config/Coldbox.cfc` or can be passed as a struct to the `LD` constructor in non-ColdBox mode.

 * `SDKKey` - (**Required**) your SDK Key from LaunchDarkly
-* `diagnosticOptOut` - Set to true to opt out of sending diagnostics data.
+* `diagnosticOptOut` - Set to true to opt-out of sending diagnostics data.
-* `startWaitms` - Set how long in miliseoncd the constructor will block awaiting a successful connection to LaunchDarkly.
+* `startWaitms` - Set how long in millisecond the constructor will block awaiting a successful connection to LaunchDarkly.
 * `offline` - Set whether this client is offline.
 * `userProvider` - A closure that returns a struct of user details for the current logged-in user.
 The only required key is "key" which must be unique.
 * `registerFlagChangeListener` - This is a generic listener that will be fired any time any data changes on any flag for any user. (more below)